prashant-kikani/prashant-kikani.github.io/_posts/2025-2-23-human-desires-downsides.markdown

 ## **The Desire for Power and Control**

 From the beginning, *Game of Thrones* was a story about power-who controls it, who craves it, and what they are willing to do to obtain it.
 Daenerys Targaryen, once seen as the “Breaker of Chains,” ultimately succumbed to the very thing she once opposed.
-When she had finally won the war against the White Walkers and turned her attention to King’s Landing, she was faced with a choice: rule with mercy or rule with fear.
+When she had finally won the war against the White Walkers and turned her attention to King's Landing, she was faced with a choice: rule with mercy or rule with fear.

 Despite offering Cersei multiple chances to surrender, Daenerys was met with defiance.
 When the bells of surrender finally rang, signaling the end of the battle, she still chose to burn the city to the ground.
 Why?
 Because the allure of complete control over her enemies was too strong.
 This moment highlights a key flaw in human psychology-the idea that true security comes not from cooperation, but from total domination.